fchavonet/holbertonschool-shell/README.md

 All of these projects were completed as part of the Holberton School curriculum.
 The goal here was to learn the fundamentals of Linux and Bash Shell.

+To optimize your viewing experience of this README on mobile devices, please rotate your device 😊 !

 ## 📂 Files description

 | **FILE**                              | **DESCRIPTION**                                                                                                                 |